-You’d think the Big Bang started in a place like this
+The Big Bang could’ve started in a place like this

 detonated by the spark of a pithy comment

-on a tongue with a sharp edge, and then
+on a tongue with a sharp edge, honed by

 the guffaws of laughter, the darkness rent.

-And what of the corollary, the universe implodes.
+And what of the corollary, when the universe implodes?

 It has to end so why not implode right here